Tested: Storm Bloc Walking Socks

 We had been supplied with a Sock Shop branded sock called Storm Bloc.

-Speaking of the packaging, each pack contained two pairs of sock and the strong cardboard wrapper looked and felt good quality.
+Speaking of the packaging, each pack contained two pairs of socks and the strong cardboard wrapper looked and felt good quality.

-In actual fact no expense has been spared on the packaging because it’s printed 4 colour and spot colour, foil blocked, embossed, matt UV and cut out to shape.
-I used to work in the print trade and I can tell you that’s an expensive workflow!
+In actual fact, no expense has been spared on the packaging because it’s printed 4 colours and spot colour, foil blocked, embossed, matt UV and cut out to shape.
+I used to work in the print trade, and I can tell you that’s an expensive workflow!

 So right from the off, these socks look and feel good quality.